-5 Trendy Dating Apps In China | China Whisper
+5 Trendy Dating Apps In China

 Slogan: Tantan helps you find the one !

-Tantan, the chinese app compared to Tinder, has just raised over US$5M in series-A funding.
+Tantan, the Chinese app compared to Tinder, has just raised over US$5M in series-A funding.
 Tantan works in the same way that Tinder does, and it even looks like it !
+It can be considered as a China hookup site.

 Users can fill in manually their profile description and interests.
 Indeed, in this field, no Chinese app has yet managed to collect users’ interests as Facebook does.

 Then, people can swipe to the left or to the right if they like or don’t like the profile they see on their screen.
-Once swipping is done, some other profile should quickly appear.
+Once swiping is done, some other profile should quickly appear.
 You can then start a conversation if both of your profile and the one you liked match.

 Pros – “There are many young and urban people using Tantan, which has a pretty large user base.
 Moreover, people can handle it quite easily” explained this expert of China .